matteotrab/SimpleCSRManager/README.md

 ## Database Structure

 This project uses SQLite.
-The database has the following tables:
+The database is organised as follows.

 ### Models